ejpsoil/inspire_soil_gpkg_template/Version1.1-RC/postgis/README.md

 **PARTICLESIZEFRACTIONTYPE**
 - "check_fraction_sum" - checks that the sum of "fractioncontent" does not exceed 100.
+- "check_particlesize_overlap" - checks that the new range should not overlap or touch an existing range for the sameidprofileelement.

 **FAOHORIZONNOTATIONTYPE**
 - "check_faoprofileelementtype" - Checks that the profileelementtype is = 1, meaning that it is a HORIZON.